kizniche/Mycodo/mycodo-manual.md

 #### Non-hardware PWM Pins

-If using any non-hardware PWM pin (see table below for hardware PWM pins), then there are only certain frequencies that can be used.
-These frequencies are 40000, 20000, 10000, 8000, 5000, 4000, 2500, 2000, 1600, 1250, 1000, 800, 500, 400, 250, 200, 100, and 50 Hz.
+When using non-hardware PWM pins, there are only certain frequencies that can be used.
+These frequencies in Hertz are 40000, 20000, 10000, 8000, 5000, 4000, 2500, 2000, 1600, 1250, 1000, 800, 500, 400, 250, 200, 100, and 50 Hz.
 If you attempt to set a frequency that is not listed here, the nearest frequency from this list will be used.

 #### Hardware PWM Pins

-The exact frequency may be set when using a hardware PWM pin.
+The exact frequency may be set when using hardware PWM pins.
 The same PWM channel is available on multiple GPIO.
 The latest frequency and duty cycle setting will be used by all GPIO pins which share a PWM channel.

 BCM Pin | PWM Channel | Raspberry Pi Version
 ------- | ----------- | --------------------